1999 ADLM Past President’s Award

 Dr. Parker earned a BS in Chemistry from Abilene Christian University and a PhD in Biochemistry from the University of Texas.
 He is certified as a Diplomate of the American Board of Clinical Chemistry and is a fellow of the National Academy of Clinical Biochemistry (NACB).

-Dr. Parker served as the 50th President of the AACC in 1999.
-During his year as President, Dr. Parker focused many of his efforts on facilitating strategic planning by AACC’s Board of Directors, preparing the AACC and its members for the changing environment of laboratory medicine and communicating the value of laboratory testing and the laboratorian to those outside the profession.
+Dr. Parker served as the 50th President of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) in 1999.
+During his year as President, Dr. Parker focused many of his efforts on facilitating strategic planning by the Association for Diagnostics & Laboratory Medicine’s (ADLM) Board of Directors, preparing the ADLM and its members for the changing environment of laboratory medicine and communicating the value of laboratory testing and the laboratorian to those outside the profession.
 Dr. Parker launched the Association’s healthcare awareness campaign (Health Indicators 5 Program) at a Capitol Hill press conference with key House of Representative leaders.

-Dr. Parker currently is a member of the Board of Directors of AACC and the NACB and serves as AACC’s representative to the International Federation of Clinical Chemistry and Laboratory Medicine.
-In the past, Dr. Parker has served in numerous other leadership roles for the AACC at the regional, national, and international levels.
+Dr. Parker currently is a member of the Board of Directors of ADLM and the NACB and serves as ADLM’s representative to the International Federation of Clinical Chemistry and Laboratory Medicine.
+In the past, Dr. Parker has served in numerous other leadership roles for the ADLM at the regional, national, and international levels.
 He has served the Texas Section in all elected positions (i.e., Secretary-Treasurer, Chair-Elect, and Chair) and has been appointed to key leadership assignments (e.g., Delegate and Legislative Liaison).
 He was honored by the Texas Section with the Outstanding Clinical Chemist Award in 1988 and the Chairman’s Award for Service in 1995.
-He has served as a member of numerous AACC committees and as Chair of several AACC groups.
+He has served as a member of numerous ADLM committees and as Chair of several ADLM groups.
 For example, he served as Chair of the 1988 Annual Meeting Organizing Committee, Chair of the House of Delegates, and Chair of the Delta Project.
-In 1994, he was honored for his service to the AACC with the national Award for Outstanding Contributions Through Service to the Profession of Clinical Chemistry.
+In 1994, he was honored for his service to the ADLM with the national Award for Outstanding Contributions Through Service to the Profession of Clinical Chemistry.

 Dr. Parker is active in the teaching programs at the University of Oklahoma Health Sciences Center.
 He coordinates several teaching activities for medical students and residents in the Department of Pathology as well as an elective in clinical pathology and a summer research program for medical students.
 He directs the resident training program in clinical chemistry and serves on the Residency Governance Committee and the Curriculum Committee for the Department of Pathology.
 His Department recognized his contributions to teaching with its Unsung Hero Award.